 Gifts and donations

-You do not need a certificate if you want to:
+You do not need an Article 10 certificate if you want to:

 - give your specimens away